 The smart rosy-cheeked kids can outsmart you in the games of football and volleyball.
 I would expect you to contribute something by exchanging some knowledge of science, geography or mathematics with them.

-The Houses with the Stunning views just at 100 INR (written in 2016)
+The Grahan Village Homestays with the Stunning views just at 100 INR (written in 2016)

 This place is truly meant for a traveller.
-The guest houses are located a little away from the village settlement.
+The newly built homestays are located a little away from the village settlement.
 The balcony would provide you with the enchanting view of the fields and orchards protected by the snow-capped hills of the Himalayas.
 Get up early to witness the gleaming pinnacles at around 7 am.
 You can also witness the colourful sunset sitting in one of the grain fields.

-There are even a few guesthouses located in the outskirts, giving you an experience of a forest-stays in the Himalayas.
+There are even a few homestays located in the outskirts, giving you an experience of a forest-stays in the Himalayas.

 The most authentic of the Himachali Food

-- Hot water and washrooms are available in all guesthouses.
+- Hot water and washrooms are available in all Homestays.

 - It is advisable to pre-book your stay during the summers.